-Pilates can be practiced by all people of all ages: the exercises can be adapted to suit all fitness levels and abilities ranging from beginners to athletes, and for those with certain medical conditions.
+Pilates can be practiced by people of all ages: the exercises can be adapted to suit all fitness levels and abilities ranging from beginners to athletes, and for those with certain medical conditions.
 Regular practitioners observe improvements in posture, balance, joint mobility and core strength.
 Pilates is said to aide the release of stress and tension, focusing on full-body strength and flexibility.
 It can be practiced alone, or works as an excellent complement to other forms of exercise.

 Pilates can be tailored to the exact needs of each individual: there are many different exercises with a myriad of modifications and progressions.
 Throughout each exercise and session, we aim towards an increase in both strength and length of muscles, working across a safe range of motion at each joint.
 This provides an excellent strong and supple framework that can meet the requirements of every day life.